asvid/asvid/README.md

 Software engineer bouncing between mobile and backend for 15 years

 Started in web, moved to native Android when hybrid frameworks didn't work.
-Currently doing backend in TypeScript and relearning SQL.
-I hack anything that accepts custom firmware - wife's DSLR, Kindle, ran nightly Android builds on my first smartphone (mistakes were made).
-I once build app to for controlling tuned cars air suspension, with Arduino and Bluetooth and spark of magic.
+Currently building Kombine — a Pomodoro + task + activity-tracking app, shipped on Android and Wear OS; web next.

-My office is split down the middle: clean desk for coding, dirty workbench for soldering and 3D printing.
+My office is split down the middle: a clean desk for coding, a dirty workbench for soldering and 3D printing.
 I hand-wired the split keyboard I'm typing on right now.

-Getting grey hair means I catch myself saying "back in my days" more often.
-Turns out nothing in computer science is actually new - just the same patterns wrapped differently every decade.
-But I'm trying to stay curious anyway, approaching problems like a kid who hasn't learned to be cynical yet.
-Still enjoy learning new languages and tech.

-Lately playing with iOS dev using AI-assisted coding - turns out I can skip tutorial hell and just build what I need.
-Also automate everything.
-Repetitive tasks are my enemy.
-Even driving the same route twice bothers me.

 🌍 Poznań, Poland